WilliamShih9/CS598Project/README.md

-# KSI framework
+# CS598 Project
-This repository contains codes for Knowledge Source Intergration (KSI) framework in the paper.
 This project is a reproduction of the results presented in the paper
 * **Bai, T., Vucetic, S., Improving Medical Code Prediction from Clinical Text via Incorporating Online Knowledge Sources, The Web Conference (WWW'19), 2019.**

 as well as an idea of implementing the most up to date Wikipedia articles.